JustinShenk/emolight/Readme.md

 Emolight
 ========

 Convert emotions to LED colors on a Raspberry Pi.
-Demoed at IoT Global DevFest II.
+Demoed at Intel Global IoT DevFest.

 This script can be used for controlling WS281X LED strips with a Raspberry Pi.
 Several wiring guides exist:
 - https://learn.adafruit.com/neopixels-on-raspberry-pi/wiring